thomas11809/SFWMark/README.md

 <p align="left"><img src="docs/static/images/fig_concept-2.png" width="1000"></p>

 ## ✅ To Be Done
-⬜️ Provide a **Quick Start** script for fast watermark embedding and detection.
+✅ Provide a **Quick Start** script for fast watermark embedding and detection.
 ⬜️ Add [Usage] support for *Zodiac*, the post-hoc semantic watermarking baseline used in the paper.
-⬜️ Add [Usage] support for bitstream-based methods used as baselines in the paper (DwtDct, DwtDctSvd, RivaGAN, Stable Signature, Gaussian Shading).
+⬜️ Add [Usage] support for bitstream-based methods used as baselines in the paper (*DwtDct, DwtDctSvd, RivaGAN, Stable Signature, Gaussian Shading*).

 ## 📄 License & Contact
 This repository is licensed under the **CC BY-NC 4.0** license.